ozzono/articles/skill-assessment/skill-assesment_en.md

 ## Use of Artificial Intelligence

 Following technological innovations, linguistic AI emerged, like ChatGPT, which suggests valid code from a simple description and complete code if the request is comprehensive and well made.
 Furthermore, there is nothing to prevent its use in conjunction with any of the types of technical validation mentioned so far.
-Therefore, more than ever, technical assessments need to consider the existence and use of these new tools, as [ChatGPT now has sufficient training to be approved in the Googles recruitment process](https://www.pcmag.com/news/chatgpt-passes-google-coding-interview-for-level-3-engineer-with-183k-salary).
+Therefore, more than ever, technical assessments need to consider the existence and use of these new tools, as [ChatGPT now has sufficient training to be approved in Google's recruitment process](https://www.pcmag.com/news/chatgpt-passes-google-coding-interview-for-level-3-engineer-with-183k-salary).
 In other words, this article will age fast, and technical validations and processes that do not modernize will age along with it.